 - Julie Reyer, 2000.
 Combined Embodiment Design and Control Optimization: Effects of Cross-Disciplinary Coupling.
 Currently, Associate Professor and Assistant Dean, Bradley University.

 - Hyung Min Kim, 2001.
 Target Cascading in Optimal System Design.
-Currently, Associate Professor, University of Illinois, Urbana-Champaign.
+Currently, Professor, University of Illinois, Urbana-Champaign.

 - Zhifang Li, 2001.
 Design Optimization Techniques for Printed Antennas and Periodic Structures, (J. Volakis, co-chair).
 Currently, Quantitative Risk Analyst, Securian Financial Group, Minneapolis.